 CIAN 5359.
 BIOSECURITY AND DISEASE CONTROL (II).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: INPE 4005 or CIAN 4005 or authorization of the Director of the Department.
+Prerequisites: CIAN 4005 or authorization of the Director of the Department.

 Theory about practices in sanitary and management for the control and prevention of farm animal diseases.
 Discussion of management practices to prevent the transmission of zoonotic diseases.